AJGreaves/thehouseofmouse/TESTING.md

 The automated tests for this project were created after the vast majority of the project was already complete, once I had a firmer grasp of how my functions were working and what their expected output was.
 Now that I have a better understanding of how automated tests work, I intend to attempt TDD with my next project.

+- coverage - command: coverage html, then open and run index.html file in the htmlcov directory created.
+- travis

 ## User Stories Testing

 ## Manual Testing